 Just down the street from the wide majestic stairs up to the grand University of Havana is a tiny little place called El Loco Loco.

 This paladar is on the second floor up a super narrow stairwell in a narrow house, and once on the top of the stairs, there is a small restaurant space with bright colored art everywhere!

 And a tiny little terrace as well with seating for 2×2 tiny people!

-Once seated you can take in all the details of the place, and above the stairwell, you came up you will see portraited all the “santos“, the saints of the Yoruba religion, also called Santeria.
+Above the stairwell, you will see portraited all the “santos“, the saints of the Yoruba religion, also called Santeria.

 Price: decent, $$.